redclock/SimpleEditorTableView/README.md

     - __SetTooltip__: Sets the tooltip for the column.
     - __SetAutoResize__: Sets whether the column should automatically resize.
     - __SetAllowToggleVisibility__: Sets whether the column can be hidden.
-    - __etSorting__: Sets the sorting rule.
+    - __SetSorting__: Sets the sorting rule.
 Pass in a comparator to compare the size of two elements.
 Only ascending order sorting needs to be implemented; descending order sorting will be handled automatically.

 ### Step 3: Call Drawing in OnGUI
 Call the `SimpleEditorTableView<TData>.DrawTableGUI()` method in OnGUI to set the data.
 A TData array needs to be passed in.
 It can be inserted anywhere in OnGUI.